EllisJLC/SocialMedia_BackOnly/README.md

 ## Test

-1. Run program by inputting npm run start.
+1. Run program by inputting npm start.
 2. Test connections by using insomnia to send HTTPS requests.

 Demonstration: https://youtu.be/zp7NbP6CdrE.